ryanrestine/HackTheBox_WriteUps/windows_machines/bastard_notes.md

                                  [01]: 10.10.10.9
 ```

-Nice, doesn't look like tthere's been any patching.
+Nice, doesn't look like there's been any patching.
 Lets try using Chimichurri.exe https://github.com/egre55/windows-kernel-exploits/tree/master/MS10-059%3A%20Chimichurri

 We can download it from our attacking machine and execute it using: